 Procedures to Update Server

 Each STI-PA will maintain a separate server for information on their Trusted CA list, and ensure the list is up to date at all times.
-When the STI-GA instructs the STI-PA to share Trusted CA information with another STI-PA, the first STI-PA will give read-only credentials to the second STI-PA, allowing them to access the Trusted CA list.
+When the Authority instructs the STI-PA to share Trusted CA information with another STI-PA, the first STI-PA will give read-only credentials to the second STI-PA, allowing them to access the Trusted CA list.
 The information on the server will identify the trusted STI-CAs.
 The second STI-PA will follow the same process to allow access to its Trusted CA list.

 Annex A